-Homer Dodge Martin was a pupil for a short time of William Hart, his earlier work was closely aligned with the Hudson River School.
-Other Albany painters of his acquaintance included George Boughton, and Edward Gay.
+Homer Dodge Martin was a student for a brief span of William Hart, and his earlier works were more in the style of the Hudson River School, he was friends with other hometown painters George Boughton, and Edward Gay.

-During the 1860s he spent the summers in the Adirondacks, Catskills and White Mountains, and painted landscapes from the sketches he made there at his studio in New York City's Tenth Street Studio Building.
+During the 1860s he spent his summers sketching landscapes in the Adirondacks, Catskills, and the White Mountains, that he would turn into landscape oil paintings once back in his studio at New York City's famous Tenth Street Studio Building.

-Homer Dodge Martin was elected as associate of the National Academy of Design, New York, in 1868, and a full academician in 1874.
-During a trip to Europe in 1876, he was captivated by the Barbizon school and the Impressionists, and thereafter his painting style gradually became darker, moodier, and more loosely brushed.
+Homer Dodge Martin was elected as an associate of the National Academy of Design in 1868, and a full Academician in 1874.
+Two years later he took a trip to Europe and was impressed by the painting style of the Barbizon School and the Impressionists artists, soon after his painting style gradually became darker, moodier, and looser.

-From 1882 to 1886, Homer Dodge Martin lived in France, spending much of the time in Normandy, including stays at the Etaples art colony.
-His work there included a topographical view of the harbor in which a wooden hulled ship is being built in the distance and a steam ship is seen moored on the quays.
-The rather more atmospheric Cottage in the Forest captures the effect of the parting sun on the dune landscape.
-At Villerville on the Seine, Homer Dodge Martin painted his celebrated Harp of the Winds.
+He returned to France and lived there from 1882 to 1886, spending much of the time in Normandy, including stays at the Etaples art colony.
+His work there included The Harbour At Etaples and the more atmospheric Cottage in the Forest.
+At Villerville on the Seine, Homer Dodge Martin painted his celebrated oil painting Harp of the Winds.

-By 1897 Martin had returned to New York City; in 1893 he moved to St. Paul, Minnesota where, nearly blind, Homer Dodge Martin painted one of his best-known works, Adirondack Scenery (1895) from memory.
-Although never successful within his lifetime, within two years of his death Adirondack Scenery sold for $5500 and Harp of the Winds (1895) was acquired by the Metropolitan Museum of Art.
+In 1893 Homer Dodge Martin moved to St. Paul, Minnesota and painted one of his best-known works, Adirondack Scenery from memory, he was nearly blind at this time.
+Never successful in his lifetime, within two years of his death, Adirondack Scenery sold for $5500 (equivalent to $150,000 today) and Harp of the Winds was acquired by the Metropolitan Museum of Art in New York.